 Senior CE Camp is organised by a team of Christians from a diverse range of background from throughout South Australia.
 This team works together to ensure that camp runs smoothly and safely.

-Your child will join around 250 other young people in worship, teaching, workshops, small group discussions, activities, sport, camp concert and the Watch Night Service on New Year’s Eve.
+Your child will join other young people in worship, teaching, workshops, small group discussions, and activities.

 Volunteers go through a thorough screening and selection process to ensure that they are suitable and are expected to attend training in Early December.
 Find out more about the process in the FAQ section for Volunteers.